AdobeDocs/campaign-web.en/help/v8/email/mirror-page.md

     ![](assets/message-tracking-mirror-page_3.png){zoomable="yes"}

-    For more on custom content blocks insertion, refer to [this section](../personalization/personalize.md#personalize-emails).
+    For more on custom expression fragments insertion, refer to [this section](../personalization/personalize.md#personalize-emails).

 The mirror page is automatically created.